iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

         --values iomesh.yaml \
         --wait
     ```
-    After running the script, you should see an example like:
+    If successful, you should see output below:

     ```output
     NAME: iomesh